 Liability, not voluntary giving.
-This is the call made by survivors and relatives of victims of the fatal fire at the Ali Enterprises textile factory in Karachi (Pakistan).
+This was and still is the call made by survivors and relatives of victims of the fatal fire at the Ali Enterprises textile factory in Karachi (Pakistan).
 258 people were killed in the fire on 11 September 2012, a further 32 were injured.
 German clothing retailer KiK was by its own admission the factory’s main customer.

 In January 2019, the Regional Court in Dortmund (Germany) dismissed the lawsuit brought by four Pakistani plaintiffs against KiK.
 The Court found the claims were statute barred.
 KiK had originally agreed to waive any potential statutory limitation, but afterwards rescinded this waiver.
 The case was thus decided on issues of process rather than content.
 Important questions of corporate liability remain unresolved.
 In February 2019, the applicants filed an application for legal aid for the second instance with the Oberlandesgericht Hamm.
 The court rejected the application in May 2019.

 The lawsuit, which was initiated by ECCHR and supported by medico international, was the first of its kind in Germany.